-The GDPR Regulation of May 25th, 2018 provided much-needed improvements to the Data Protection Act (DPA) of 1998.
-It was felt by many to be long overdue, with the DPA.
-No, longer fit for the purpose for which it was originally designed.
+The GDPR regulation of May 25th, 2018 provided much-needed improvements to the Data Protection Act (DPA) of 1998 & 2018.
+It was felt by many to be long overdue since the DPA 1998 was no longer considered fit for the purpose for which it was originally designed.

-Summarising the principles of the DPA
+Summarising the principles of the Data Protection Act (DPA) 2018

-- Used properly and legally;
+- be used properly and legally.

-- should be accurate and kept up to date;
+- accurate and kept up to date.

-- the data is securely stored and processed;
+- securely stored and processed.

 - should not be transferred outside of the UK unless sufficient legal protection is in place.

 These reforms were put in place to ensure that Europe is in line with an ever-evolving and modern digital revolution.
-That requires extra safeguards and protection for users who readily divulge private information online.
-The implications of this new legal infrastructure apply not only to all organisations in Europe but also globally for any organisation.
-That processes data of individuals within Europe.
+This necessitated extra protection for users who readily divulge private information online.
+The new regulation is applicable to all organisations in Europe but also globally for any organisation that transacts with customers in the EU or processes data of individuals within Europe.